Mahmoud-Mowafy/Automotive-BC---W11/Sprint_2/C_Syntax_Tasks/README.md

           3. Implement set player config function
           - Use this prototype, void setPlayerConfig(uint8_t *configArray);
-          - This function will prompt and asks each user about their preferred symbols and saves it in the configArray
+          - This function will prompt and asks each user about their preferred symbols and saves it in the configArray player move

-Deliver these two functions as requested and without changing in their prototypes

-Implement selected player move

           1. Implement load and update function
           - Use this prototype, void loadAndUpdate(uint8_t playerNumber);
           - This function will take player's number then load his config, asks him for the position then updates the board

-Deliver this function as requested and without changing its prototype

-Implement winning condition check
+winning condition check

           1. Implement a function to check if there is a winning, draw, or continue playing.
           - Use this prototype, void getGameState(uint8_t *gameState, );